NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_docs/wiring.md

 `conv` - voltage conversion board, see [the image of the conversion board](voltage_conversion_board/voltage_conversion_board_pinout.png) for pin numbers

 ---
+`downsample` - clock downsampling board

+port numbers correspond to the labels on the downsampling board

+---
 `nidaq` - SCB-68 breakout board on conenctor 0 of the NI 6225 nidaq connected to the tilt computer

 port numbers will have both the number labeled on the breakout board and the pin's name